|Constable J. L. McGowan, standing, and Railroad Bill.|

 March 7, 1953 – Canadian mountaineer and explorer Bernard Voyer was born in Rimouski, Quebec.

 March 7, 1955 – Major League Baseball commissioner Ford Frick said that he was in favor of legalizing the spitball.

 March 7, 1957 – Novelist Robert Harris was born in Nottingham, England.
 He is best known for his 1991 novel, “Fatherland.”

 March 7, 1959 - Melvin C. Garlow became the first pilot to fly more than a million miles in a jet.

 March 7, 1965 – Six hundred demonstrators made the first of three attempts to march from Selma, Ala. to the capitol in Montgomery to demand removal of voting restrictions on black Americans.
 Attacked by state and local law enforcement officers as they crossed Selma's Edmund Pettus Bridge, the marchers fled back into the city.
-The dramatic scene was captured on camera and broadcast across the nation later that Sunday, causing a surge of support for the protesters.
+The dramatic scene was captured on camera and broadcast across the nation later that Sunday, causing a surge of support for the protestors.

 March 7, 1966 - In the heaviest air raids since the bombing began in February 1965, U.S. Air Force and Navy planes flew an estimated 200 sorties against North Vietnam.
-The objectives of the raids included an oil storage area 60 miles southeast of Dien Bien Phu and a staging area 60 miles northwest of Vinh.

 March 7, 1967 - The largest South Korean operation to date started, forming a link-up of two Korean division areas of operations along the central coastal area of South Vietnam.